jfking50/jfking50.github.io/_pages/about.md

 title: "About"
 ---

-### Places I Learned Stuff
+### Stuff I Got Degrees In

-B.A., German (Math minor), Willamette University, 1991
+* B.A., German/Math, Willamette University, Oregon

-B.S., Geology, Portland State University, 1993
+* B.S., Geology, Portland State University, Oregon

-M.S., Geology, Portland State University, 1994
+* M.S., Geology, Portland State University, Oregon

-M.S., Operations Research, Naval Postgraduate School, 2018
+* M.S., Operations Research, Naval Postgraduate School, California

-### Places I Went To
+### Stuff I Wrote A Lot Of Words About

+* King, John Frederick, "Magmatic Evolution and Eruptive History of the Granitic Bumping Lake Pluton, Washington: Source of the Bumping River and Cash Prairie Tuffs" (1994). <a href="https://archives.pdx.edu/ds/psu/27883">Dissertations and Theses.
+Paper 4765.</a>

+* King, John, Major, U.S. Army, "An Implementation of Designed Experiments in Combat XXI", M.S. in Operations Research, June, 2018 (RESTRICTED)

+### Travelling Stuff I've Done

-If it's blue, I went there.
+If it's blue, I did stuff there.

 ![](/assets/images/about/places_visited.png)

-### Some Beer I Drank in Europe
+### Stuff I Enjoyed In Europe

-Not all of them - just the unique ones.
+(Just some of the stuff)

 ![](/assets/images/about/beer.jpg)

-### Things I Wrote That Got Published

-Gotta track these down again...